Deriving photon spin from relativistic quantum equations: Nonlocality of photon spin and relativistic quantum constraint: Introduction

 \section{Introduction}

-Experimental data revealed that the photon can have both spin and orbital angular momentum \cite{Fran-Yao}.
+Experimental data revealed that the photon can have both spin and orbital angular momentum \cite{Fran-AP, Yao-P}.
 They can be distinguished by their different effects on tiny birefringent particles \cite{O'Neil-MAP, Garc-MPD}.
 They can also be converted from one into another \cite{Marr-MP, Zhao-EJM, Mosca, Marr}.
-Nevertheless, a theoretical identification of the spin and orbital angular momentum of the photon has been a big challenge at length \cite{Darw, Akhi-B, Cohen-DG, van-N, Barn-A, Barn02, Li09, Li16E} and remains a hot topic of intense controversy.
+Nevertheless, a theoretical identification of the spin and orbital angular momentum of the photon has been a big challenge at length \cite{Darw, Akhi-B, Cohen-DG, van-N1, van-N2, Barn-A, Barn02, Li09, Li16E} and remains a hot topic of intense controversy.
 Recently, much attention \cite{Barn10, Came, Blio-N12, Blio-DN, Bial, Barn14, Barn-AC, Lead, Lead18} was paid to the physical reality of the local density for the photon spin.
-In particular, Bliokh \textit{et al} \cite{Blio-DN, Blio-N15, Blio-BN13, Blio-BN14, Blio-KN} still considered the vector matrix $ \mathbf{\Omega}=\bigg( \bigg) $, where $(\Sigma_k)_{ij} =-i \epsilon_{ijk}$ with $\epsilon_{ijk}$ the Levi-Civit\'{a} pseudotensor, as the operator for the photon spin to define its local density, even though van Enk and Nienhuis \cite{van-N} had shown that the operator for the photon spin in momentum representation has commuting components.
+In particular, Bliokh \textit{et al} \cite{Blio-DN, Blio-N15, Blio-BN13, Blio-BN14, Blio-KN} still considered the vector matrix $ \mathbf{\Omega}=\bigg( \bigg) $, where $(\Sigma_k)_{ij} =-i \epsilon_{ijk}$ with $\epsilon_{ijk}$ the Levi-Civit\'{a} pseudotensor, as the operator for the photon spin to define its local density, even though van Enk and Nienhuis \cite{van-N1, van-N2} had shown that the operator for the photon spin in momentum representation has commuting components.

-The difficulties encountered in theory stem from the approach of dividing the angular momentum of the photon into spin and orbital parts \cite{Darw, Akhi-B, Cohen-DG, van-N, Barn-A, Barn02, Li09, Li16E, Barn10, Came, Blio-N12, Blio-DN, Bial, Barn14, Barn-AC, Lead, Lead18}.
+The difficulties encountered in theory stem from the approach of dividing the angular momentum of the photon into spin and orbital parts as Barnett pointed out in Ref. \cite{Barn10}.
 The purpose of this paper is to put forward a new approach to identify the spin of the photon.
 We will derive the photon spin from a set of relativistic quantum equations that was first advanced by Darwin \cite{Darw} and reformulated by Pryce \cite{Pryce} and Inagaki \cite{Inag}, paying particular attention to how the relativistic quantum constraint determines the nonlocality of the photon spin \cite{Bial}.